SepulchralVerdigris/path2victory/Base Game.md

 A creature cannot save its action points for a later turn.
 If it does not spend them, it loses them.

 Unless otherwise specified, a creature can take a particular free action only once per turn.
-Actions costing 1 AP that can only be performed once per turn are therefore written “●○” to indicate that they only cost 1 AP, but they cannot be performed twice in a round.
+Actions costing 1 AP that can only be performed once per turn are therefore written “●○” to indicate that they only cost 1 AP, but cannot be performed twice in a round.

 ### Group activation

-A player can activate a group of creatures in their warband at once.
+A player can activate a group of creatures in their party at once.
 The creatures must have spent the whole game adjacent to at least one other creature in the group.
 They must all spend their action points on the same actions and in the same order, though the details can be different (e.g. if they all Stride, they can move in different directions; if they Strike, they can choose different targets or use different weapons).
-However, if the group breaks up, all the creatures in it must then be activated separately; the group cannot reform.
+If the group breaks up, all the creatures in it must then be activated separately; the group cannot reform.

 ### End of turn

 At the end of a creature’s turn, if it is suffering from persistent damage it takes that much damage.
-Its persistent damage is then reduced by 5 (or removed altogether if it is already at 5).
+Then roll 1d6.
+On a 4 or higher, it loses that persistent damage effect.
+Otherwise, the persistent damage effect remains.

 The creature then loses all conditions it is experiencing.

+## Reactions

+Outside its turn, a creature can take a reaction.
+A creature can take at most one reaction until it next activates.

 ## Universal actions

 The following are actions that any creature can take, unless otherwise specified.
+“You” refers to the creature taking the action.

 **Crawl** ● Move 1 square while prone.

 **Drop Prone** ● Become prone.

-**Escape** ● Remove one condition currently affecting the creature.
+**Escape** ● Choose a condition currently affecting you.
+Roll 1d6.
+On 4 to 6, the condition ends immediately.

-**Grapple** ● Choose an adjacent target.
+**Grapple** ● Choose an adjacent target no more than one size larger than you.
 Make a Fight roll.
 They make a Fortitude save (Power equal to the Fight roll result).
-The target can’t be more than one size larger than the creature.
 On a failure, it is grabbed.

 **Interact** ● Ready an item, open a door, manipulate an item or claim an objective.

-**Leap** ● The creature jumps over one square or over a one-square wide gap.
+**Leap** ● Jump over 1 square or over a one-square gap.

-**Long Jump** ●● The creature moves up to their Speed in squares, then makes an Athletics skill check.
-Divide the result by 4 (round down): that is how many squares they jump over or how wide a gap they can jump over.
-If that is not enough, they fall.
+**Long Jump** ●● Stride, then make an Athletics skill check.
+Divide the result by 4 (round down): that is how many squares you jump over or how wide a gap you can jump.
+If that is not enough, you fall.

 **Ready** ●● Your turn ends.
 Before your next turn, you can take a free action or 1-AP action as a reaction, at any time.

-**Shove** ● Choose an adjacent target.
+**Shove** ● Choose an adjacent target no more than one size larger than you.
 Make a Fight roll.
 They make a Fortitude save (Power equal to the Fight roll result).
-The target can’t be more than one size larger than the creature.
 On a failure, it is pushed 1 square.

-**Stand** ● The creature stands up from prone.
-If a creature is already in the standing creature’s space, either the standing creature or the original creature move to the nearest empty space (original creature’s choice).
+**Stand** ● Stand up from prone.
+If a creature is already in your space, either you or them move to the nearest empty space (their choice).

-**Step** ● The creature moves 1 square.
+**Step** ● Move 1 square.
 This movement does not trigger reactions.

-**Stride** ● The creature moves up to their Speed in squares.
+**Stride** ● Moves up to your Speed in squares.

 **Strike** ● Make an attack with a melee or ranged weapon.
-Additional attacks are subject to the multiple attack penalty.

-**Trip** ● Choose an adjacent target.
+**Trip** ● Choose an adjacent target no more than one size larger than you.
 Make a Fight roll.
 They make a Reflex save (Power equal to the Fight roll result).
-The target can’t be more than one size larger than the creature.
 On a failure, it falls prone.

-## Reactions

-Outside its turn, a creature can take a reaction.
-A creature can take at most one reaction until it next activates.

-The following are reactions that are commonly available.
-They must be listed on a creature card to be used by that creature.

-### Common reactions

-**Attack of Opportunity** ↻ If a creature within your reach casts a spell, moves out of reach of your attacks or makes a ranged attack: Make a melee Strike against the triggering creature.

-**Retributive Strike** ↻ If an enemy within 3 squares of you does damage to an ally within 3 squares of you: Reduce the damage taken by 2 + your level.
-If the enemy is within reach, make a melee Strike against the triggering creature.

-**Ferocity** ↻ If you would be reduced to 0 HP or below: Roll 1d6.
-On 4–6, set HP to 1 instead.

-**Shield Block** ↻ If you take slashing, piercing or bludgeoning damage: Reduce damage by the specified amount.

 # Movement and positioning

 When a creature Strides or Steps (or takes another action that allows them to move), they move a number of squares, as chosen by their player.
 They cannot move more than their Speed (if Striding) or more than 1 square (if Stepping).
 They can move fewer squares than they are entitled to.

 Creatures cannot move through solid terrain (described below) or through the spaces of enemy creatures, and they cannot end their movement on spaces occupied by allied creatures.

 Some movement, like moving through difficult terrain or moving diagonally, costs more movement.
 If a creature Strides or Steps two or more times consecutively, they add up all the available movement for the purpose of these calculations.